 The Test Report

-In most reports we’ve looked at, two types of files have been tested – a config file with an .xml extension and an RNG file with a .jar extension.
+In most reports we’ve looked at, two types of files have been tested – a config file with a .xml extension and an RNG file with a .jar extension.
 Along with the file name, there’s also notes about version number and MD5 Hash Sum.
-Hash sums are unique identifiers and is used to ensure that the original files are the same as those used during testing.
+Hash sums are unique identifiers and are used to ensure that the original files are the same as those used during testing.
 The config file contains all the game settings, while the RNG file contains the very heart of the game – the Random Number Generator (RNG).
 The RNG is the mathematical formula that randomly decides the outcome of a game.

-In one of the reports that we got our hands on, statistical and mathematical tests were performed on a 1 000 000 rows of sample data (provided by the software developer) of the game output to verify the RNG operates in a random and fair manner.
-This included tests for probability (to ensure the expected number of occurrences), randomness (so that the following occurrence cannot be predicted with any degree of certainty) and uniformity (to determine that each possible outcome is equally likely over the long-term).
+In one of the reports that we got our hands on, statistical and mathematical tests were performed on 1 000 000 rows of sample data (provided by the software developer) of the game output to verify the RNG operates in a random and fair manner.
+This included tests for probability (to ensure the expected number of occurrences), randomness (so that the following occurrence cannot be predicted with any degree of certainty) and uniformity (to determine that each possible outcome is equally likely over the long term).
 Looking at the report, it was interesting to see the RTP having been recalculated from 97.1% as reported by the software developer, to 96.7% as calculated by the testing agency.

 The evaluation is performed to ensure the following requirements are met: